HenrikBengtsson/future.BatchJobs/README.md

 x %<=% local({ a <- 3.14 })
 ```

 I both cases _asynchroneous variable_ 'a' with be assigned value `3.14` in a "local" environment.
-Since this is the last value in the expression, it is also the value of the asynchroneous expression, which therefore also the value "returned" (in R there is no need to "return" values; it's always the last value of the expression that will be used).
+Since this is the last value in the expression, it is also the value of the asynchroneous expression, which is therefore also the value "returned" (in R there is no need to "return" values; it is always the last value of the expression that will be used).
 This is the value that will be assigned to variable `x` in the calling environment.
-This is also how function calls work.

-As a matter of fact, it is _not_ possible for an asynchroneous expression to assign variables in the calling environment, i.e. assignments such as `<-`, `<<-` and `assign()` only affects the asynchrenous environment.
+As a matter of fact, it is _not_ possible for an asynchroneous expression to assign variables in the calling environment, i.e. assignments such as `<-`, `<<-` and `assign()` only affects the asynchroneous environment.

 ### Global variables

-Although the following expression is evaluated in an asynchroneous environment, which is separate from the calling one, the asynchroneous environment "inherits"(*) all "global" variables in the calling environment and its parents.
+Although the following expression is evaluated in an asynchroneous environment - separated from the calling one - the asynchroneous environment "inherits"(*) any "global" variables in the calling environment and its parents.
 For example,
 ```r
 a <- 2
 y %<=% { b <- a*3.14; b }